DanielMoliari/ReviewStudy/Interview.md

 Tell me about yourself.

-"My name is Daniel Moliari, and I am currently a front-end developer with a strong interest in DevOps.
+"My name is Daniel Moliari, I'm 21 years old, and I am currently a front-end developer with a strong interest in DevOps.
 I have hands-on experience with React, Vue, Material-UI, and TypeScript, as well as familiarity with Node.js.
 Recently, I have been dedicating time to learning more about Kubernetes and DevOps practices, as I am enthusiastic about the role DevOps plays in enhancing software development processes.
 Additionally, I am in the fifth semester of my Information Systems degree at CEFET.
 I am excited to bring my skills and passion for continuous improvement and automation to a DevOps role and contribute to a dynamic team."

 Why do you want to work in this role?

 "I want to work in this role because I am passionate about DevOps and the impact it has on improving software development processes.
 This position is a great opportunity for me to apply my skills and learn more about the field.
-Additionally, as this is an international role, I am excited about the chance to collaborate with and learn from people from different parts of the world, which I believe will be a very enriching experience."
+Additionally, as this is an international role, I am so excited about the chance to collaborate with and learn from people from different parts of the world, which I believe will be a very enriching experience."

 Greatest Strength:

 "My greatest strength is my ability to learn quickly.
-I can adapt to new technologies and methodologies efficiently, which is crucial in the constantly evolving field of DevOps.
+I can adapt to new technologies efficiently, which is crucial in the constantly evolving field of DevOps.
 This strength has helped me pick up new programming languages and tools rapidly, and I am confident it will allow me to contribute effectively in this role."

 Greatest Weakness: